Uniform minorization condition and convergence bounds for discretizations of kinetic Langevin dynamics: Setting and main results

 and

 \end{assumptionD}

+As for \Cref{ass:lip}(U), we refer to this assumption as \Cref{ass:contoleGAndF}(U) in the sequel.
 The condition \eqref{eq:ass:contoleGAndF_1} means that, at first order in $\gamma$, $g_\gamma$ is some bounded perturbation of $\parametreGradU \nabla U$, which holds in many applications.
-The parameter~$\vartheta_{\gamma}$ is the prefactor of the term linear in~$v$ in the expression of~$f_\gamma$.
+The parameter~$\vartheta_{\gamma}$ is the prefactor of the term linear in~$v$ in the expression of~$f_\gamma$ (see the expressions of the functions~$f_\gamma$ for the examples presented in Section~\ref{sec:exampl-numer-schem}).
 This explains why an unsigned term~$\gamma^\delta\vartheta_\gamma\ps{x}{v}$ appears on the right hand side of the third inequality above.
-Since $f_{\gamma}$ and $g_{\gamma} + \parametreGradU \nabla U$ corresponds to some form of second order expansion in the timestep~$\gamma$ for the schemes we consider, the fact that $\deltau >0$ in \Cref{ass:contoleGAndF} is relatively easy to verify.
-Finally, note that if \Cref{ass:contoleGAndF} is satisfied for $\deltau >1$, we can replace this parameter by $1\wedge \deltau$ upon modifying the constants appearing in this assumption.
+Since $f_{\gamma}$ and $g_{\gamma} + \parametreGradU \nabla U$ corresponds to some form of second order expansion in the timestep~$\gamma$ for the schemes we consider, the fact that $\deltau >0$ in \Cref{ass:contoleGAndF}(U) is relatively easy to verify.
+Finally, note that if \Cref{ass:contoleGAndF}(U) is satisfied for $\deltau >1$, we can replace this parameter by $1\wedge \deltau$ upon modifying the constants appearing in this assumption.